Videotelephony: Multipoint control

 The MC controls the conferencing while it is active on the signaling plane, which is simply where the system manages conferencing creation, endpoint signaling and in-conferencing controls.
 This component negotiates parameters with every endpoint in the network and controls conferencing resources.

 While the MC controls resources and signaling negotiations, the MP operates on the media plane and receives media from each endpoint.
 The MP generates output streams from each endpoint and redirects the information to other endpoints in the conference.

 Some systems are capable of multipoint conferencing with no MCU, stand-alone, embedded or otherwise.
-These use a standards-based H.323 technique known as "decentralized multipoint", where each station in a multipoint call exchanges video and audio directly with the other stations with no central "manager" or other bottleneck.
-The advantages of this technique are that the video and audio will generally be of higher quality because they don't have to be relayed through a central point.
+These use a standards-based H.323 technique known as decentralized multipoint, where each station in a multipoint call exchanges video and audio directly with the other stations with no central manager or other bottleneck.
+The advantages of this technique are that the video and audio will generally be of higher quality because they do not have to be relayed through a central point.
 Also, users can make ad hoc multipoint calls without any concern for the availability or control of an MCU.
 This added convenience and quality comes at the expense of some increased network bandwidth, because every station must transmit to every other station directly.